I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 Live for Free in Your RV provides good information about find such sites.

 Use Helpful Books

-Informational books such as are great resources to use because they provide direct contact numbers and other important information for camping facilities all over the country.
+Informational books such as The Good Sam RV Travel and Savings Guideare great resources to use because they provide direct contact numbers and other important information for camping facilities all over the country.
 My husband and I have used this guide forever and have found it invaluable.
-The Good Sam RV Travel and Savings Guide

 We use it to plan trips as well as to help us get important information while we’re traveling.
 We would never take an RV trip without keeping it on board.